saltycog/ffxiv-startup-commands/README.md

 `/startup` in the chat box to bring up the configuration panel.

 From here, you can select a default chat channel (None to keep FFXIV's default behavior), as well as enter custom chat commands.
-Order of command execution cannot be guaranteed at the moment.
+Order of command execution cannot be guaranteed at the moment, and there is no delay between commands (perhaps in a future update).

+Use the `Execute Now` button to test your setup.

 ## Installation Instructions
 * Open the plugin settings window by entering `/xlplugins` in the FFXIV chat window.